Kebudi/Final-Project-Dec05/README.md

 The extra features also include:

-- SC Score [inverse of Meta]: the transformed META variable that measures the self consensus score for the participants.
+- SC Score [inverse of Meta]: [continuous] the transformed META variable that measures the self consensus score for the participants.
-- Minority %: the percentage of people in the minority pool
+- Minority %: [0-1] the percentage of people in the minority pool
-- Skew values: which measure the skew of the distribution of the different features
+- Skew values: [continuous] which measure the skew of the distribution of the different features
-- Description values: which measure the mean,std,quantile cutoffs of the continuous features.
+- Description values: [0-1] which measure the mean,std,quantile cutoffs of the continuous features.

 In the RESULTS folder you will not only find the final report but a final presentation too.
 You will also find the proposal for the project, as well as it's initial EDA results in the form of a presentation.